RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 *Check your internet connection and/or firewall settings and restart application.*

-In this case you need to check that DBeaver EE has an internet access or to configure firewall.
+In this case you need to check that DBeaver EE has internet access or you will need to configure your firewall.

 ### License extension

-Standard DBeaver EE license is a perpetual license with a limited period of support (1 year or 2 years).
+The standard DBeaver EE license is a perpetual license with a limited period of support (1 year or 2 years).

 After the end of the selected support period you can continue to use DBeaver Enterprise Edition without support and updates or buy a license extension or a new license.

-If you buy DBeaver EE license extension and Dbeaver has an internet access, the license in DBeaver EE will be updated automatically.
-Otherwise, you have to import the license key from the personal account once again.
+If you buy the DBeaver EE license extension and Dbeaver has internet access, the license in DBeaver EE will be updated automatically.
+Otherwise, you have to import the license key from your personal account once again.

 ### License Manager